Can You Make Concrete Without Gravel?

 • Four components of fine aggregate.

 Take a mixer and add these components to that mixer.
 Mix them until you get a fine, uniform, grounded powder shape (form).
-After this, add a bit of water when all the material is mixed together thoroughly.
-Always mix with a small quantity of water until you get a perfect consistency.
+After this, add some water when all the material is thoroughly mixed.
+Mix with a small quantity of water until you get a perfect consistency.

-Tip: Help yourself by writing down all the procedures first and then start it.
-This will help you be more organized and more efficient.
-As a result, you will be less likely to forget anything in the procedure and end your project more perfectly.
+Tip: Help yourself by writing down all the procedures first and then starting the project.
+This will help you be more organized and efficient.
+As a result, you will be less likely to forget anything and will end your project more perfectly.

-Ask your friends to help you with the construction, so this will end in no time.
+Ask your friends to help you with the construction, so this will never end.
 Only you all have to clean up the mess of the remaining things and tools.

 Conclusion